ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 ### Installing Sudo

+1. Login in as the root user.
 ```
-# 1. Login in as the root user
 $ su -
 Password:
 $
 ```
+2. Update the system
 ```
-# 2. Update the system
 $ apt-get update -y
 ```
+3. Upgrade the system
 ```
-# 3. Upgrade the system
 $ apt-get upgrade -y
 ```
 4. Install Sudo